-We do not provide transportation to and from rehearsal camps.
-If you have to fly in (or drive a long distance to attend these camps), connect with Pacific Crest members on our Facebook Interest Page for housing and/or transportation.
+Pacific Crest does not provide transportation to and from rehearsal camps.
+If you have to fly in (or drive a long distance to attend these camps), connect with Pacific Crest members on our Discord Interest Page for housing and/or transportation.
 Alternatively, you can check out local hotels near the camp site.

 Are my parents invited?

-Absolutely!
-Parents are encouraged to attend every rehearsal camp.
+Parents are absolutely encouraged to attend rehearsal camps.
 Pacific Crest administrators and other volunteers will be in attendance at all camps to answer questions.
-For parents who wish to volunteer (food service, uniforms, etc.), they will be offered the use of separate sleeping quarters in the school and there are numerous volunteer positions available for parents to fill.
+For parents who wish to volunteer (food service, uniforms, etc.), they will be offered the use of separate sleeping quarters in the school.
 Bring a sleeping bag and pitch-in for the weekend!

 What if my parents would like to talk to someone about the corps?